Star Wars: The Force Awakens

 Directed by J.J.
 Abrams

-Screenplay by Lawrence Kasdan, J.J.
+Kasdan, J.J.
 Abrams, and Michael Arndt

 Based on Characters Created by George Lucas